axibase/atsd-use-cases/integrations/github/pr-report.md

 ## Report Contents

-The `github-daily-pr-status` rule builds an HTML table with information returned by the GQL query according to the configuration found in the **Text** field of the **Email Notifications** tab:
+The `github-daily-pr-status` rule builds an HTML table with information returned by the GraphQL query according to the configuration found in the **Text** field of the **Email Notifications** tab:

 ```javascript
 ${addTable(